 2. The Freelancer's Bible: Everything You Need to Know to Have the Career of Your Dreams by Sara Horowitz

-Written by the founder of America’s Freelancers Union, this is a one-stop, all-encompassing guide to being a nimble, flexible, and successful freelancer.
-Topics incluide the three essentials of getting clients and the three most important ways to keep them happy; 13 tactics for making it through a prolonged dry spell; a dozen negotiating dos and don'ts, and plenty more besides.
+Written by the founder of America’s Freelancers Union, this is a one-stop, all-encompassing guide to being an agile, flexible, and successful freelancer.
+Topics include the three essentials of getting clients and the three most important ways to keep them happy; 13 tactics for making it through a prolonged dry spell; a dozen negotiating dos and don'ts, and plenty more besides.

 Priced at £13.90 | Buy the book

 3. 100 Habits of Successful Freelance Designers: Insider Secrets for Working Smart & Staying Creative by Steve Gordon Jr and Laurel Saville

 The best way to learn about what a freelance life is really like is to talk to real-life freelancers.
 Here, 100 of them share the daily habits that continually inspire them to stay creative and business strategies that have helped them achieve financial success.
 Topics covered include deadlines, inspiration, competition, rules, respect, education, and how to handle criticism, and the designers’ opinions are all shared with honesty and irreverence.

 4. Work for Money, Design for Love: Answers to the Most Frequently Asked Questions About Starting and Running a Successful Design Business by David Airey

 This book from designer and blogger David Airey answers the questions we all have when first going freelance, such as “How do I find new clients?”, “How much should I charge for my design work?” and “When should I say no to a client?”
 Based on the questions David receives from visitors to his blogs, the topics are all relevant and pertinent to any designer who’s considering going freelance.

 5. The Money Book for Freelancers, Part-Timers, and the Self-Employed by Joseph D'Agnese and Denise Kiernan